pkarsy/AutomaticSchoolBellTimer/README.md

 restart the module

 Go with the browser to the same IP address(or school.local) as previously.
-You will see a timetable button, for testing you can choose a time very close to the current time.
+You will see a "Timetable" button on top, for testing you can choose a time very close to the current time.
 When testing choose * (=ALL) for active days.
-On school most probably the setting will be 1-5 (Monday-Friday).
+On school, most probably the setting will be 1-5 (Monday-Friday).

-## STEP 4.
+## STEP 5.
 Connecting the DS3231 real time clock to the board.
 Without a real time clock it is easy for the module to lose the time.
 Example is a power outage, followed by Internet disconnection (The power outage affects the network equipment).
 Or a WIFI password change (Without updating our project).
 With the RTC, the module will continue to work for a long time, until we fix the problem.
 Full instrctions on:

 https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231

-## STEP 5.
+## STEP 6.
 Relay/SSR selection
 Most general purpose timers i have seen use electromechanical relays.
 For this project you might for example use this one

 TODO photo